MARY G. WILSON, PRESIDENT

 Turning to Section 309, Requirements for Counting Provisional Ballots, we wholeheartedly endorse this provision, which ensures that every eligible voter who casts a provisional ballot in a federal election will have that vote counted.
 Currently many states do not count a provisional ballot if it is cast at the “wrong” precinct, even if the voter is eligible to vote for a particular office on the ballot, simply because the voter was not at his or her “correct” precinct.
 We want voters to vote.
 We believe the crucial question should be the eligibility of the voter to cast a vote in a federal election, not technicalities that serve to disenfranchise eligible voters.

 In nearing the conclusion of my comments on Title III of S 1487, I would like to ask that an important additional component of voter protection be added to the bill.
 I urge you to include provisions addressing continuing concerns about ballot design.
-Despite the role of the “butterfly ballot” in undermining the integrity of the 2000 presidential election in
+Despite the role of the “butterfly ballot” in undermining the integrity of the 2000 presidential election in Florida, no federal requirements address the issue of poorly designed ballots that confuse voters.
+There were again problems with poorly designed ballots in Floridain the 2006 election, and similar problems persist in other states as well.

 We ask that you consider requiring the chief state election official of each state to review the design of ballots for federal elections for usability, design and accessibility (including for low-literacy citizens and for limited English proficiency citizens) before they may be used.
 It might also be appropriate for the EAC to set federal requirements in this area, based on the Commission’s ongoing work on ballot design, but we believe that review by the chief state election official could help prevent the most egregious errors.

 Finally, there is one additional issue we would like to raise in relation to Title III of the legislation – federal funding.
 The League of Women Voters strongly believes that we need more resources and steady funding for elections in this country.
 Because responsibility for federal elections is shared between the states and the federal government, we believe that the responsibility for ongoing funding should also be shared.
-Conducting federal elections is perhaps the original unfunded mandate, provided in the Constitution of the
+Conducting federal elections is perhaps the original unfunded mandate, provided in the Constitution of the United States.
+As Congress sets minimum standards for the conduct of federal elections, as we believe it should, Congress must also provide funding.

 We strongly support the above mentioned provisions in Title III of your bill.
 The League of Women Voters believes they are an essential part of any election reform legislation.